-- The use of electronic images of IRP cab cards and IFTA licences are accepted by all jurisdictions in the United States and Canada.
+Commercial carriers can choose to carry their IRP cab cards and International Fuel Tax Agreement (IFTA) licences in paper or electronic format.
+The use of electronic images of IRP cab cards and IFTA licences (PDF, 20 KB) is accepted by all jurisdictions in the United States and Canada.

-To see the allowable registered cab card weight see the Maximum Gross Vehicle Weight Chart (PDF, 177 KB).
+To see the allowable registered cab card weight see the Maximum Gross Vehicle Weight Chart (PDF, 43 KB).
 Please contact each individual jurisdiction directly for any extra requirements.
-You will find the jurisdiction directory and more weight information in the Alberta Prorate Information Guide.
+You will find the jurisdiction directory and more weight information in the Prorate Information Guide.